coilysiren/spaceplan-optimizer/readme.md

 **Wait 5 seconds, then run this script**, which creates an element and updates it every second

     if (!window.jQuery) {
        console.log("jQuery not loaded!
-The jQuery include script does not load i immediately, so either wait a few seconds or try to load it again")
+The jQuery include script does not load it immediately, so either wait a few seconds or try to load it again")
     } else {
       $('.manufacture__item').each(function() {
           $(this).find("#costLine").append("<span class='ROI'></span>")